Roakz/Llama_Palooza/README.md

 4. Flow chart diagram

-Below i have attached a flow chart diagram which explains the flow of the game.. * research and insert formatt
+Below i have attached a flow chart diagram which explains the flow of the game.. * research and insert format also include an explanation of different flow control methods used i.e selective

 5. how will i implement the app and track progress(trello).*